- Income is one of the most important factors that influences health.

 Participants will be able to:

-To explore the connection between adverse childhood experiences and health and well- being in later life and to consider how we can use a trauma informed lens to create a culture of safety, trustworthiness, choice, collaboration and empowerment.
+Explores the connection between adverse childhood experiences and health and well- being in later life and to consider how we can use a trauma informed lens to create a culture of safety, trustworthiness, choice, collaboration and empowerment.